tobinjt/johntobin.ie/content/blog/Hugo_tips.md

 ## hugo vs rsync

-Hugo regenerates every output file every time you run it, and because the timestamps have changed `rsync` by default will update all the files on the remote side rather than just transferring the new or updated files unless you pass the right arguments:
+Hugo regenerates every output file every time you run it, and changed timestamps cause `rsync` to replace all the files on the remote side rather than just transferring the new or updated files unless you pass the right arguments:

 *   `--checksum`: force checksumming of every file rather than using timestamp and size comparison so that identical files are detected and skipped rather